 The Victorians were as obsessed with animals as we are - if they could have shared photos on social media, of dogs in top hats or cats on bicycles, the way we do today, they would have been doing it!
 And so the story of Bobby started to spread, and visitors began travelling into Edinburgh just to look for the dog in the graveyard.

 The lord mayor - or provost - of Edinburgh around that time was William Chambers, who realised the appeal of Bobby, and sought to capitalise upon it.
-He bought a licence for Bobby 'in perpetuity', which meant it would last forever, along with a collar and bowl for him to drink from.
+If people were coming to Edinburgh specifically to find the dog, they would be likely to spend money in the city's markets and bars.
+So he bought a licence for Bobby 'in perpetuity', which meant it would last forever, along with a collar and bowl for him to drink from.

 Of course, dogs don't live forever, and the natural lifespan of the Skye terrier is between 8 and 10 years.
 If we assume Bobby was two years old when his master died, after 14 years of sleeping on his master's grave he would be 16 - twice the natural lifespan of the breed, and as a virtual stray!

 It is now considered that there may actually have been as many as four dogs throughout that period, making sure there was always one in the graveyard for visitors to meet - and realising they couldn't keep the story going forever, when one of the dogs died he was given the honour of being buried at the very front of the church.

 But visitors continue to seek out Bobby, and often there's a crowd gathered at his grave and around the statue of him mounted on the street just outside the graveyard.

 (In recent years visitors have started rubbing the nose of the statue for luck, causing huge amounts of damage to the figure.
 So please don't.
 It's not lucky.
 Especially not for the council who pays thousands of pounds each year repairing the damage done by visitors...)